-Trans fats are formed when hydrogen attoms incorporated into poly-unsaturated vegetable oils.
-To improve the physical characeristics of liquid oils, manufacturers add hydrogen into these potential unsaturated spaces and convert them to solid fats.
+Trans fats are formed when hydrogen atoms are incorporated into poly-unsaturated vegetable oils.
+To improve the physical characteristics of liquid oils, manufacturers add hydrogen into these potential unsaturated spaces and convert them to solid fats.

 Why do all of us are so concerned about trans-fats?

-In the natural world, trans fats do not present in the plants.
+In the natural world, trans fats do not present in plants.
 They only present in small amounts in meat and dairy products as vaccenic acid.
 Actually, most trans-fats consumed today are created industrially through partial hydrogenation of vegetable oils.
 So formed saturated fats have higher melting points and have a longer shelf-life which makes them attractive for frying and baking.
-However, high temperature boiling also catalyzes a side-reaction that isomerizes some of the cis-unsaturated fats into trans-unsaturated fats instead of hydrogenating them completely.
-Trans fats formed from partially hydrogenated oils are, in fact, more dangerous to health than naturally-occurring saturated fats like coconu oil, palm oil etc.
+However, high-temperature boiling also catalyzes a side-reaction that isomerizes some of the cis-unsaturated fats into trans-unsaturated fats instead of hydrogenating them completely.
+Trans fats formed from partially hydrogenated oils are, in fact, more dangerous to health than naturally-occurring saturated fats like coconut oil, palm oil, etc.

 <<-Also Read on High cholesterol and Health.